 take a University-recognised test of academic English language

 proficiency.
 For further information please see our English Language requirements page.

 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.

 The Department is renowned for its pioneering research and is recognised as number one in the UK for the study of international politics.
-In the most recent Research Excellence Framework (2014), the Department of International Politics was placed best in Wales with 69% of publications submitted rated as world leading.
+In the most recent Research Excellence Framework (2014), the Department of International Politics was placed best in Wales with 76% of publications submitted rated as world leading and internationally excellent.

 The MA Postcolonial Politics explores the assumptions, theories and practices that have defined traditional studies of relations between developed and underdeveloped states, and the alternative conceptualisation provided by a postcolonial perspective on international politics.
 It traces the continuing impact of colonialism on the contemporary world, examines in depth how colonial practices work, and critically assesses possibilities for change.